City-of-Helsinki/helsinki-design-system/CONTRIBUTING.md

 Send pull requests to `master` branch.
 Right now all pull requests are welcome.
 If you do not feel that the PR is anywhere near ready, consider opening a draft pull request.
 Allowing edits for maintainers is also recommended.

 1. Set up your local development environment by following the steps in [DEVELOPMENT.md](/DEVELOPMENT.md).
+Use short and descriptive commit messages e.g. "Add rotate property for Koros component".

 2. Create a new branch with prefix `hds-<Ticket number>` if you have a ticket number, otherwise just use prefix `feature/` or `fix/` whichever is more approriate.
 When submitting large changes split them into light and coherent parts.
 This sometimes requires sending in multiple PRs.

-    * Feature – If you intend to change the public API or introduce new feature.
+    * Feature – If you intend to change the public API or introduce a new feature.

     * Fix – If you intend to make a code change to solve a production issue.